nayere6342/sep11-freedom-project/blog/entry06.md

 ## **Intro:**

 In this entry, I will go over the presentation from my freedom project which I showed in class.
 By this fact I'm sure that there are a ton of things I talk about.
 But I'll just talk about this presentation and the expo.
 The presentation was great.
 I hit all the points I needed to do while presenting.
 The presentation itself was really simple.
 I got the code out and I explained how the code itself worked.
 I basically nerded out over the whole thing.
-Like I always do when it comes to those projects you kind-of have to do so. [expo part]
+Like I always do when it comes to those projects you kind-of have to do so. [expo part]:

 ### **Design Process:**

+My process for these type of presentations is that; I first create the wire-frames for the presentation I would like to show.
+Then I would do the rest.
+Like the art of the presentation and the small things like the takeaways and the facts about the freedom project.
+Even though this maybe small on paper, it can really bring the whole presentation to life with these small things in the presentation.
+Also I would like to add that, a lot of the presentation was me just troubleshotting on what I should say everything and how should present the freedom project with the help of the presentation.

 ### **Challenges & Takeaways:**

-*

-*

-*

-*

-*

-*
+One challenge I got from this showcase was

 ---